tvqt/rss-bridge/contrib/instagram_content_donor/README.rst

    [cache]
    access_token = "YOUR_ACCESS_TOKEN_HERE"

+2. Temporary disable "Instagram content donor for RSS-Bridge" userscript by clicking on Greasemonkey icon -> Instagram content donor for RSS-Bridge -> Untick "Enabled"

+3. Login to your instagram account.
+   Input verification code if required.

-2. Edit userscript by clicking on Greasemonkey icon -> Instagram content donor for RSS-Bridge -> Edit
+4. Edit userscript by clicking on Greasemonkey icon -> Instagram content donor for RSS-Bridge -> Edit

    a.
 Modify RSSBRIDGE_ROOT to your one.
 Must not end with slash

    b.
-Modify ACCESS_TOKEN to that one, that you set in step 2b
+Modify ACCESS_TOKEN to that one, that you set in step 1

 If are using more than one account to retreive content, you need to follow steps above for every account and also update following variables in userscript:

 - ``NODE_COUNT`` set to number of used accounts

 - ``NODE_INDEX`` for first account must be 0, for second account must be 1, for third account must be 2 etc

+5. Enable "Instagram content donor for RSS-Bridge" userscript

 Usage
 -----